Installing PowerShell Core on Windows

 - Install the Windows Management Framework (WMF) 4.0 or newer on Windows 7 and Windows Server 2008 R2.

 PowerShell binary ZIP archives are provided to enable advanced deployment scenarios.
 Be noted that when using the ZIP archive, you won't get the prerequisites check as in the MSI package.
-So in order for remoting over WSMan to work properly on Windows versions prior to Windows 10, you need to make sure the prerequisites are met.
+For remoting over WSMan to work properly,, ensure that you have met the prerequisites.

 Deploying on Windows IoT